Key Takeaways

 If an individual with a Roth IRA passed away in 2023 and initiated their initial Roth IRA account for the tax year 2018 or any prior year, the account becomes accessible for distribution to their beneficiary without incurring any tax obligations.
 This applies even if the original Roth IRA account was closed and transferred to another Roth IRA within the intervening period.
 Furthermore, if contributions for the tax year 2018 were made into the account before the April 15, 2019, deadline, they remain eligible for tax-free distribution.

-However, if the deceased account holder established their first Roth IRA in the 2019 tax year or beyond, the distribution of earnings from the account becomes subject to taxation if it transpires before the completion of a whole five-year period from the account’s inception.
+However, suppose the deceased account holder established their first Roth IRA in the 2019 tax year or beyond.
+In that case, the distribution of earnings from the account becomes subject to taxation if it transpires before the completion of a whole five-year period from the account’s inception.
 This nuanced approach underscores the significance of the five-year timeline in determining the taxable nature of distributed earnings from Roth IRAs.

 Inherited Account